Back to blog

 • users who want to script everything from day one

-LM Studio is often the easiest way to get from download to usable desktop chat without turning your setup into a project.
+LM Studio is still the cleanest way to get from download to usable desktop chat without turning your setup into a project.

 Ollama